operasoftware/devopera/articles/_posts/2011-01-06-css3-object-fit-object-position.md

 ## Summary

 This article showcased a few ideas for how to use `object-fit` and `object-position`.
-You can find more examples on our [`object-fit` test suites page][11].
 We are looking forward to seeing what examples you create, and as always let us know what you think of our implementation!

 [11]: http://testsuites.opera.com/object-fit/